lmiguelvargasf/moxie/README.md

 1. Access the admin tool by clicking on the following link: [`localhost:8000/admin`](http://localhost:8000/admin).

+## Data Setup and API Usage

+Create a med spa.
+You can do it by using the [admin tool](http://localhost:8000/admin/med-spa/list), `psql`, or any UI tool as [pgAdmin][].

+The list of available endpoints is in [localhost:8000/docs](http://localhost:8000/docs).
+In order to test the endpoints, feel free to use any tool you feel comfortable with like Postman, cURL, HTTPie, HTTPx, etc.

+### Postman Collection

+A [Postman][postman] collection has been included to test the endpoints that were implemented.
+In order to use this collection, it is assumed you will need to [install Postman](https://www.postman.com/downloads/).
+Then, you will need to import it.

 ## Assumptions and Rationales

 ### No Authentication Required